 We may earn money or other compensation from the companies or products mentioned in this post.

 Holidays at Disneyland Resort including Thanksgiving, Christmas, New Years and more at Disneyland, California Adventure, Downtown Disney and Anaheim resort holiday festivities.
+Holiday season at The Merriest Place on Earth is November 9, 2018 through January 6, 2019.

 The holiday season is back and more popular than ever!
 Read all about Disneyland during the holidays, plus get discount Disneyland tickets here.
+Holiday season at The Merriest Place on Earth is November 9, 2018 through January 6, 2019.

-- There’s so much to explore during the holidays at Disneyland Park, but be sure to make room in your schedule for “A Christmas Fantasy” parade.
+Holidays at Disneyland Park.
+There’s so much to explore during the holidays at Disneyland Park, but be sure to make room in your schedule for “A Christmas Fantasy” parade.
 You’ll see holiday floats, tin soldiers and Santa Claus himself making an appearance.
 Get our free parade seating guide here for the best viewing options.

 Holidays on Main Street, U.S.A.